 This is a guide on how to set up Laravel Valet on macOS for a WordPress local development environment.
 Using Valet as a WordPress local development solution has the main benefits of speed, being lightweight and using fewer configurations to go wrong than say a solution like Vagrant.

 Valet runs only on macOS and runs directly on top of the operating system, not in a virtual container.

 The key software components needed are Homebrew; a package manager and Laravel; a PHP framework.

-Valet itself has an Nginx, PHP 7.2, MariaDB or MySQL, DnsMasq and by default uses the .test domain name, you add in a database MariaDB or MySQL.
-Once the software is all installed Valet itself will launch automatically on startup.
+Valet itself has an Nginx, PHP 7.3 and DnsMasq and by default uses the .test domain name, you add in a database MariaDB or MySQL.
+Once the software is all installed Valet itself will launch automatically on startup of macOS.

 Set Up Local Development Environment